There are several internal and external resources available to help programs learn about assessment:

 Campus collection of learning outcomes assessment information:

 - How do I submit the annual Assessment Update?
-Personalized links to the Assessment Update for each degree program are sent to the Department Head/Chair, Unit Leader, and Program-Level Assessment Liaisons on record.
-The initial request is sent in the spring and a reminder is sent early fall.
+Personalized links to the Assessment Update Form for each degree program are sent to the Department Head/Chair, Unit Leader, and Program-level Assessment Liaisons on record.
+The initial request is sent early fall.
 If you need a copy of the message that contains the personalized links for your unit, please contact Linell Edwards.

 - What questions are on the Assessment Update Form?
 The Assessment Update Form is revised each year based on feedback from units and the Council for Learning Outcomes Assessment (C-LOA).
-You can access the questions on the Assessment Update Form for AY 2021-2022, but please use the personalized link for each degree program to submit the Assessment Update.
+You can access the most recent Assessment Update Form here, but please use the personalized link for each degree program to submit the Assessment Update.

 Council for Learning Outcomes Assessment (C-LOA):